Barton, Lancashire Family History Guide

-Barton is an Ecclesiastical Parish in the county of Lancashire, created by 1851 from Preston St Wilfrid Ancient Parish.
+Barton is an Ecclesiastical Parish in the county of Lancashire, created before 1851 from Preston St Wilfrid Ancient Parish.

 Alternative names: